Mabel (singer): 2019–2020: High Expectations

-2021–present: About Last Night...
+2021–2022: About Last Night...

 Following a teaser titled 'Allow me to reintroduce myself', posted to her social media in June 2021, "Let Them Know" was released on 18 June 2021.
 On 16 July 2021, Mabel released the song "Take It Home" as part of Pokémon's 25th anniversary album.
 In August 2021, she performed on the ITV2 reality series Love Island.
 On 29 October 2021, Mabel and Joel Corry released the song "I Wish".
 The song was followed by a cover of the Cyndi Lauper song "Time After Time", which she recorded for the 2021 McDonald's Christmas television advertisements.
-The second single, "Good Luck", featuring Jax Jones and Galantis was released on 18 March 2022.
+The second single, "Good Luck", featuring Jax Jones and Swedish EDM duo Galantis was released on 18 March 2022.
 Mabel's second album is called About Last Night...

 In November 2021, Mabel performed at Hits Live in Liverpool, alongside other artists such as Mimi Webb, The Script, Becky Hill, Joel Corry, Tom Grennan, Ella Henderson and Ed Sheeran.

-About Last Night peaked at number 2 on the UK Albums Chart, Mabel's highest charting album to date, it also peaked at number 4 on the Scottish Albums Chart, once again her highest to date.
+About Last Night peaked at number 2 on the UK Albums Chart, Mabel's highest-charting album to date, it also peaked at number 4 on the Scottish Albums Chart, once again her highest to date.